Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 default, if unspecified, is effectively infinite - i.e., task data is retained forever on the compute node that ran the task.
 This overrides the job-level property.
+* (optional) `exit_conditions` sets the exit conditions for this task.
+Currently only the `default` exit conditions can be set which react to any non-zero exit code.
+    * (required) `default` is the default exit conditions.
+Meaning if this task exits with a non-zero exit code, perform the following actions below.
+        * (optional) `job_action` is the job action to perform if this task exits with a non-zero exit code.
+This can be set to `none`, `disable`, or `terminate`.
+The default is `none`.
+        * (optional) `dependency_action` is the dependency action to perform if this task exits with a non-zero exit code.
+This can be set to `block` or `satisfy`.
+The default is `block`.
 * (optional) `multi_instance` is a property indicating that this task is a multi-instance task.
 This is required if the task to run is an MPI program.
 Additional information about multi-instance tasks and Batch